apache/struts-site/source/core-developers/xsl-result.md

 </xsl:template>
 ```

-In the following example the XSLT result would only walk through action's properties without their childs.
+In the following example the XSLT result would only walk through action's properties without their children.
 It would also
 skip every property that has `hugeCollection` in their name.
 Element's path is first compared to `excludingPattern` -
 if it matches it's no longer processed.
 Then it is compared to `matchingPattern` and processed only if there's a match.

 ```xml
 <result name="success" type="xslt">